In a World...: Plot

 Rumors spread quickly about Carol and Gustav.
-Gustav boasts to Sam of his night with some party-crasher, and when Gustav learns she is the woman in competition for the job, he decides to keep pursuing her, still not fully realizing who she is.

-Sam and Jamie host a meal for Sam's daughters.
+Gustav boasts to Sam of his night with some party-crasher, and when he learns she is the woman in competition for the job, he decides to keep pursuing her, still not fully realizing who she is.
+Sam and Jamie host a meal for his daughters.
 It comes out that Carol is the mystery woman in the running for the coveted job.
-Sam is indignant, furious at Gustav, and dismissive of Carol, causing her to leave angry.
+He is indignant, furious at Gustav, and dismissive of Carol, causing her to leave angry.
 Sam vows to compete for the job himself.
 Dani is distraught about her husband, and Carol secretly records her anguish, sending the message to Moe to help win him back.

 Competition for the job heats up.
 All three must send recordings for the studio to decide among.
 Carol is ready to drop out, but Louis champions her cause, also explaining that he likes her.
-Carol admits she likes him, too.
+She admits she likes him, too.
 They work together to produce the audition recording, then party together afterwards.
-At the end of the night, Louis finally kisses her.
+At the end of the night, Louis finally kisses Carol.

 Though Carol is still angry at her father, Moe insists that she and Dani go to the Golden Trailer Awards, where Sam is due to receive a lifetime achievement award.
 There the trailer for The Amazon Games is revealed; Carol got the job and is elated.
-Sam storms off.
-Jamie berates him and threatens to leave him if he does not grow up and show support for his daughters.
+Sam storms off and Jamie berates him, threatening to leave him if he does not grow up and show support for his daughters.
 During his acceptance speech, Sam is magnanimous in victory, dedicating the award to his daughters.
-In the ladies room, Carol encounters Huling, who bluntly tells Carol that she was not the best person for the job, but was chosen for the greater meaning of having a woman in that role.
+In the ladies room, Carol encounters Huling, who bluntly tells her that she was not the best person for the job, but was chosen for the greater meaning of having a woman in that role.
 Carol goes back to her work as a voice coach, helping low self-esteem, high-pitched, squeaky-voiced women to speak less like a "baby doll" or "sexy baby" and be taken more seriously as mature women, using her voice-over on The Amazon Games trailer as their inspiration.